Peter Phillips (businessman): Career

 In 2010, Phillips moved to Cambridge University Press, the world's oldest media organisation, as Chief Operating Officer.
 He was appointed as the Press's Chief Executive in 2012.
 In 2018, Phillips, along with other representatives of the Publishers Association called on the UK government to make sure the country retained its place as ‘the world’s publisher’ during the UK government's Brexit negotiations with the European Union.

 In 2021, he became the inaugural Chief Executive of Cambridge University Press & Assessment, formed when the University of Cambridge merged Cambridge University Press with its worldwide assessment arm University of Cambridge Local Examinations Syndicate (UCLES, also known as Cambridge Assessment).

-At the 2022 Education World Forum Peter Phillips warned of the impact of the Covid-19 pandemic on students' mental health, urging the gathering of education ministers and leaders to "put wellbeing at the heart of everything we do."
+At the 2022 Education World Forum, Peter Phillips warned of the impact of the Covid-19 pandemic on students' mental health, urging the gathering of education ministers and leaders to "put wellbeing at the heart of everything we do."

+In 2024, Phillips argued for “more attention and investment in Africa’s education systems”, in an article for the World Economic Forum.
+That year he wrote in the Financial Times that "Global economic advancement hinges on educational success in low-income countries."